Historiography of Chinese philosophy

 The debate over whether the ancient Chinese masters can be counted as philosophers has been discussed since the academic study of philosophy was introduced in China in the 19th century.
 Cultural immersion in the West by figures such as Hu Shih and Feng Youlan led to an increased interest in a Chinese philosophy and stimulated the creation of this field which had not yet been labeled nor discussed as such until this point.

-冯友兰 (Feng Youlan) made a distinction between 中国的哲学 【The philosophical studies of China] and 中国土上的本土哲学 [indigenous philosophy from Chinese soil].
+冯友兰 (Feng Youlan) made a distinction between 中国的哲学 (the philosophical studies of China) and 中国土上的本土哲学 (indigenous philosophy from Chinese soil).
 The debates over the legitimacy of Chinese philosophy primarily concern the indigenous philosophy of China.
-They range in their central focus: whether the discipline of “philosophy” existed in traditional Chinese thought; whether the subjects and issues involved in the discipline existed in Chinese thought; and whether the now established discipline of Chinese philosophy can be truly be considered Chinese.
+They range in their central focus: whether the discipline of "philosophy" existed in traditional Chinese thought; whether the subjects and issues involved in the discipline existed in Chinese thought; and whether the now established discipline of Chinese philosophy can be truly be considered Chinese.
 These contentions have led to larger discussions about the nature of philosophy and its discipline.

+Confucian Orthodoxy

+Confucian orthodoxy (Dao tong, 道統) is a historical conception of the "history of Chinese philosophy".
+It is a conception different from western philosophy emphasizing a continuous transmission of teachings.